Summary of Application Process

 A committee of faculty members from the Department of Teacher Education reviews each application.
 The review committee considers the following factors in assessing applicants:

-The recommended dates for completion of applications are December 1 and February 1.
-The committee reviews applications on a regular basis throughout the year.
 The committee may recommend acceptance or denial of admission to the program, or it may recommend holding an application and requesting more information.
 If the recommendation is to admit the applicant, a temporary advisor will be assigned to the applicant.
-Applicants are notified of the department’s decision by mail and e-mail as soon as possible after the review.
+Applicants are notified of the department’s decision by e-mail as soon as possible after the review.

-Students are admitted to the program in the Fall.
-Although applications for Fall admission can be reviewed at any time during the year, it is in the best interest of students to complete their applications as early as possible in the academic year (September through January).
+Students are admitted to the program in the fall.
 Anyone wishing to qualify for one of the competitive fellowship awards must have a complete application on file by December 1.
 Moreover, assistantships and departmental fellowship monies are awarded in early spring.
 It is easier to match students’ interests with available opportunities if the Department knows earlier rather than later who is in the new entering cohort.